grannycart/by-sound-alone_source/beta-manuscript/6_Chapter.md

 "I guess they learned to not waste their torpedoes."
 Percy said to Hemi.

 "Sylvia, you should consider the possibility that this sub commander may intend to ram us at depth," said Hemi.
-"He knows he cannot get us this deep with a torpedo, and he knows he lost us last time we dove.
+"He knows he cannot get us with a torpedo when we are this deep, and he knows he lost us last time we dove.
 He might not be willing to let that happen a second time."

 "That's a terrifying fucking point Hemi.
 How will we know if that's his move?"

-"If they match our depth and do not reduce speed, I would say that it is very likely."
+"If they match our depth and do not reduce speed, I would say that a ramming is very likely imminent."

 "Can you tell his depth on the sonar?"

 "As close as they are now, I should be able to estimate it by the soundscape with their motor noise reflecting back to us off the surface."

-"Well get the fuck down to sonar then, and tell me what you fucking think they are going to do," said Percy.
+"Well get the fuck down to sonar then, and tell me what you think they are going to do," said Percy.

 Hemi climbed down and joined Cassandra at the sonar station.
-A minute later he reported to Captain Percy.
-"Sylvia, they have definitely tried to match our depth, and are still moving at full speed.
+A minute later he reported to Captain Percy, "Sylvia, they have definitely tried to match our depth, and are still moving at full speed.
 They are only about 500 meters off.
 You have to make a move now."

+[//]: # (--- EDITED TO HERE ---)

+[//]: # (2k words from last EDIT point)

 Percy stared at the depth gauge, and hesitated.
 But she knew there was only one course of action.
 She punched the dive alarm again.
 "Take us down further Bastian."